SS Pacific (1850): Collision avoidance

 Orpheus clearly steered into the collision, but many speculated that Pacific could have avoided it.
 While no one from Pacific's bridge survived to tell what the ship did to avoid the collision, several facts illuminate the issue.
 First, crew members of both vessels reported seeing the lights of the other.
 The ships had their running lights on, and visibility was adequate for them to be seen.
-Second, Jelly reported hearing the bells for the engine telegraph go to "stop" after the collision.
+Second, Jelley reported hearing the bells for the engine telegraph go to "stop" after the collision.
 This throws doubt onto Sawyer's speculation that Pacific slowed prior to the collision.
 Third, Sawyer claimed that he saw no lookouts on Pacific's deck and Jelly claimed the crew were all asleep below; the Victoria inquest faulted Pacific for inadequate lookouts.
 A lack of lookouts may have delayed the recognition of the approaching collision until it was too late for Pacific to take action.
 Finally, Sawyer reported that Pacific blew its whistle, presumably as a warning, 30 seconds before the collision, but appeared not to take evasive action even though it had announced its understanding of the immediate danger.